 - i.
-Claims that are not substantiated (5.b and 6.a), or claims that are not worded in a cosmetic sense - ii.
+Claims that are not substantiated, or claims that are not worded in a cosmetic sense - ii.
 Claims for products used on mucous membranes, other than the oral cavity - iii.
 Claims suggesting permanent effects - iv.
 The term "Cosmeceutical", or any other similar term, is not permitted for use in the advertising of cosmetic products - v.
-Claims that convey the impression, through their overall execution and/or the use of symbols, that the cosmetic product provides medicinal benefits (such as healing or curative properties) or that the product should be used restrictively due to its potency, or the effect is aimed at treatment or relief of a disease condition - vi.
-Claims implying physiological action are not permitted, except where the physiological action falls within the scope of the definition of a cosmetic product.
-As such, it is possible to refer to the mechanism of action of a product, or it's ingredients (such as physiological action), if the mechanism relies on objective substantiations and the main claim of the product is related to a visible cosmetic effect - vii.
-The words "skin bleacher", "skin lightener", or "skin whitener", or claims that convey the impression of skin bleaching, skin lightening, or skin whitening are not permitted - viii.
-The words "clinically proven" are prohibited, unless scientifically substantiated, using internationally accepted protocols which are scientifically robust, statistically significant and relate to the context in which the claim is being made ix.
-Claims for products referring to any endorsements by a medical practitioner are not permitted, unless such claims are not in breach of any medical code of ethics and are made on the basis of adequate substantiation b.
-Use of "Natural" / "Natural Products" and "Natural Ingredients"
+Claims that convey the impression, whether directly, impliedly, or through their overall execution and/or the use of symbols, that the cosmetic product provides medicinal benefits (such as healing or curative properties) or that the product should be used restrictively due to its potency, or the effect is aimed at treatment or relief of a disease condition. - vi.
+Claims stating or implying a physiological action, the mechanism of which does not fall within the scope of that accepted for a cosmetic product as per Section 4 (SCOPE) of the Cosmetic Code, are not permitted. - vii.
+The words "skin bleacher", "skin lightener", or "skin whitener", or claims that convey the impression of skin bleaching, skin lightening, or skin whitening are not permitted

+- viii.
+The words "clinically proven" are not permitted, unless scientifically substantiated, using internationally accepted protocols which are scientifically robust, statistically significant and relate to the context in which the claim is being made - ix. (a) Claims for products referring to endorsements by a medical practitioner shall only be permitted if: - Such endorsements must not breach any medical and/or legal code of ethics; - 2.
+The medical practitioner is suitably qualified to endorse the claim in question; - 3.
+Such endorsement is made on the basis of adequate substantiation in accordance with the requirements of the Code of Advertising